josephcsible/InfiniteFluids/README.md

 `gradlew.bat build`.
 Otherwise, type `./gradlew build`.
 Once it's done, the mod will be saved to build/libs/infinitefluids-*version*.jar.

-### When I try to run this mod from my IDE, it doesn't load!
-Copy the dummy.jar file into the IDE instance's mods/ directory.

 ### How can I contribute to this mod's development?
 Send pull requests.
 Note that by doing so, you agree to release your contributions under this mod's license.